-A good set of trekking poles can give you stability especially on un even ground, protect your knees when coming down hills and give you power and endurance going uphills.
-Other added benefits are an improved posture (no stooping here) and that means you breathe better!
+A good set of trekking poles can give you stability, especially on uneven ground, protect your knees when coming down hills and give you power and endurance going uphills.
+Other added benefits are an improved posture (no stooping here), and that means you breathe better!

-Our whole family have walking poles – My 6ft 8in hubby swears by his Black Diamond Distance Flz Trekking Poles, our little kids love their colourful FitTrek Kids Walking Poles and I am a two stick girl and use Leki Makalu Lite Walking Pole Pair.
-These are our best walking poles for hikes, treks and walks but don´t take our word for it check out our list of 10 best walking poles.
+Our whole family have walking poles – My 6ft 8in hubby swears by his Black Diamond Distance Flz Trekking Poles, our little kids love their colourful FitTrek Kids Walking Poles, and I am a two-stick girl and use Leki Makalu Lite Walking Pole Pair.
+These are our best walking poles for hikes, treks and walks but don’t take our word for it.
+Check out our list of the 10 best walking poles.

-From heaps of customer feedback and personal testing with bring you our best buys from budget walking poles to Nordic Walking poles, to actual wood walking stick!
+From heaps of customer feedback and personal testing, we bring you our ten best walking poles buys, ranging from budget walking poles to Nordic Walking poles to an actual wood walking stick!

-Types of Walking Poles
+Best Walking Poles Types

 Nordic walking poles: Nordic walking is a type of enhanced walking.
 Its goal is to involve your upper body muscles to add greater intensity to your exercise level.
 At the same time, it decreases the impact on your legs compared with running.